 - Plagiarism: The adoption or reproduction of ideas or words or statements of another person without due acknowledgment - Fabrication: The falsification of data, information, or citations in any academic exercise.
-Buying or obtaining work that was not originally created for the assignment.
-Fabrication includes the use of artificial intelligence to generate ideas, compositions, presentations, papers, or any other type of assessments. - Deception: Providing false information to an instructor concerning an academic exercise-e.g. giving a false excuse for missing a deadline or falsely claiming to have submitted work. - Cheating: Any attempt to give or obtain assistance in an academic exercise without due acknowledgment. - Sabotage: Acting to prevent others from completing their work.
+Buying or obtaining work that was not originally created for the assignment. - Deception: Providing false information to an instructor concerning an academic exercise-e.g. giving a false excuse for missing a deadline or falsely claiming to have submitted work. - Cheating: Any attempt to give or obtain assistance in an academic exercise without due acknowledgment. - Sabotage: Acting to prevent others from completing their work.
 This includes destroying the work of others or willfully disrupting the experiments or work of others. - Facilitating Academic Dishonesty: Aiding another person in an act that violates the standards of academic honesty; allowing other students to look at one's own work where collaboration is not allowed; providing information, material, or assistance to another person.
 Viewing, photographing, recording, copying, selling or acquiring a teacher's academic materials without permission.
 Tampering with an instructor's records of grades, scores or materials.